 We ask that participating students contribute $200.00 each toward the ICM.
 These contributions can come from group fundraising initiatives.

-Some Colleges may be able to provide support for ICM participants for incidental or out-of-pocket expenses, based on need.
-After proposals are accepted, Colleges can only support individual students, not program costs.
-Colleges are notified of their students participating in an ICM.
-If students need additional support for incidental expenses, please ask them to contact their College registrar’s office directly.
+Some colleges may be able to provide support for ICM participants for incidental or out-of-pocket expenses, based on need.
+After proposals are accepted, colleges can only support individual students, not program costs.
+If students need additional support for incidental expenses, please ask them to contact their College Registrar’s Office directly.

 |April 11, 2022 (noon)||Deadline to submit ICM proposals|

 |April 8 – 15, 2022||Administrative review of ICM proposals by Experiential Learning & Outreach Support (ELOS) and Woodsworth teams; faculty members may be contacted for additional information if required.|

 |April 18 – 27, 2022||ICM proposals are reviewed and adjudicated by the multi-disciplinary International Opportunities Committee, chaired by the Vice-Dean, Undergraduate (or designate).|

 |May 2, 2022||Faculty members informed of the status of their ICM.|